StellarKit/stellarkit-ethereum/README.md

     geth attach ipc://${HOME}/.ethereum/testnet/geth.ipc

-Disclaimer: We not affiliated with, or sponsored or endorsed by, the Stellar Development Foundation.
+Disclaimer: We are not affiliated with, or sponsored or endorsed by, the Stellar Development Foundation.

 ### Donations